epogrebnyak/lamr/development.md

 Bets:

-- Get a student to learn enough to be proficient in Python, git and writing docs, so that he or she may contribute to this repo by providing explainations, links, code snippets and telling about what was actually barrier to learn and how other learners may overcome it.
+- Get a student to learn enough to be proficient in Python, git and writing docs, so that a student may contribute to this repo by providing explainations, links, code snippets and telling about what was actually barrier to learn and how other learners may overcome it.